otter-sec/por_verifier_server/README.md

 # PoR Verifier Server

-A server for verifying Proof of Reserve (PoR) proofs using Zero-Knowledge technology.
+A server for verifying Proof of Reserve (PoR) proofs of CEXs using Zero-Knowledge technology.
 This server provides both a web interface and a REST API for managing and verifying proofs.

+It uses the latest release of our [PoRv2](https://github.com/otter-sec/por_v2) prover CLI to verify proofs.
+If a proof was created/verified with a former version, it will still be available in our database, however, the exchange won't be able to submit new proofs created using former versions of the prover.

 ## Features